talaugust/CS598LIC-Spr2025/assignments.md

 ---

-# Reading reflections
+# Reading response

 Every class will include assigned readings.
-For each class, I expect you to write a reading response to the assigned readings, with the exception of classes where we will be presenting or discussing project updates (marked in the schedule).
+For each class, I expect you to write a reading response to one of the assigned readings, with the exception of classes where we will be presenting or discussing project updates (marked in the schedule).

 **Reading responses are due by 7 pm the day before each class**.
 This is to give the discussion leads time to read the responses and prepare discussion questions for class.
 There are a total of 16 reading responses, to accommodate conflicting deadlines, emergencies, or anything else that might come up during the semester, **you are allowed to skip 3 reading responses, no questions asked**.
 You also do **not** need to submit a reading response for the papers you are a discussion lead on.

-Submit responses via [Canvas](https://canvas.illinois.edu/courses/48566) discussion.
+Submit responses via [Canvas]() discussion.
 If you are leading a discussion, you do not need to prepare a discussion response (see below for what to prepare if you are leading a discussion).
 The Canvas discussion will be closed after 7 pm the day before class.
 If your reading response is not in by then, it will not be graded.

-## Reading reflections format
+## Reading response format

+Each reading reflection has **two parts**: reflecting on one of the papers for class that day, and responding to one other classmate’s reflection.

+### Reflection
-The reading reflection will be about 2 paragraphs (5-10 sentences), focused on what you learned from the readings, connections to other readings, and critical/thought-provoking questions you had.
-Please do NOT just provide a summary of the papers.
+The reflection portion will be about 1 paragraph (around 5 sentences), focused on what you learned from one of the readings, connections to other readings, or critical/thought-provoking questions you had.
+Please do NOT just provide a summary of the paper.
 Remember that everyone else will also be reading the same papers.
 To give you an idea about what a reading response could look like, here are some (non-exhaustive) options:

-- Option 1: One paragraph per paper summarizing the contributions of the work(s).
+- Option 1: One paragraph summarizing the contributions of the paper.
 Write about potential improvements and how someone could build on the existing work.
-- Option 2: A single paragraph for all papers that fits the papers into an overarching theme.
-This is not a summary of the papers, but should instead answer questions like: what is the overall topic of the readings?
-Why are we reading them all together?
+- Option 2: A single paragraph that describes a theme you noticed in the paper.
+This is not a summary of the paper, but should instead answer questions like: what is the overall topic of the paper?
-- Option 3: A single paragraph for all papers in the reading list for that day that asks 2-3 thoughtful discussion questions.
+- Option 3: 2-3 thoughtful discussion questions based on the paper.
-- Option 4: A single paragraph in which you respond to someone else’s reading response (e.g., answer or expand on questions they pose) from the same day.
+- Option 4: One paragraph reflecting on this paper could aid you in your own research.
+Given enough of an introduction to your research so that other students will see how the paper fits in with your work.
-- Option 5: Find a new paper that you think builds on one of the readings.
-Briefly summarize the paper and explain what new ideas it introduces to the current reading.
+- Option 5: One paragraph introducing a new paper that you think builds on the paper.
+Briefly summarize the new paper and explain what new ideas it introduces to the current reading.

+### Response
+Please respond to one other classmate’s reading reflection.
+This response should be 1 short paragraph (2-3 sentences).
+Your response can answer questions posed by the original reflection, ask follow-up questions, or reflect on a new paper introduced by the reflection.
+The response should NOT just say something like “interesting idea” you should include your own thoughts, questions, or ideas in the response.

-Also as a general rule, the reading response is mainly there to help you remember the paper and to help the discussion leader summarize different views.
+Also as a general rule, the reading reflections are mainly there to help you remember the paper and to help the discussion leader summarize different views.
 When in doubt, please ask me!
 Send me an email and I will look at the response.

-## Reading response grading
+### Reading response grading
 Reading responses will be graded on 0-3 point scale.
 As noted above, you may pass on 3 of the reading responses.
 Any additional missed responses will receive a 0.

 	3 points = the reading response satisfies one of the options above, is 5-10 sentences in length, well-written, and thought-provoking (i.e., you got some ideas from it).